shelly07n/projectC/README.md

 # Step 1:
     #Create a database named "waitlist" or replace the existing database name in the .env file with "waitlist".

-# Step 2:
-    # Run the following command to install the necessary Node.js dependencies:
+# Step 2:Run the following command to install the necessary Node.js dependencies

      npm install

-# Step 3:

-   # Update your PHP dependencies using Composer:
+# Step 3:Update your PHP dependencies using Composer

      composer update

 Step 4 (if required):

-    # If necessary, regenerate the Composer autoloader with the following command:
     composer dump-autoload

-Step 5:

-    # Run database migrations to set up the database tables:
+Step 5:Run database migrations to set up the database tables

     php artisan migrate

-Step 6:

-    Start the development server:
+Step 6:Start the development server

     php artisan serve

-Note: The initial user created assumes the role of an administrator, while the subsequent users are designated as contestants
+## Note: The initial user created assumes the role of an administrator, while the subsequent users are designated as contestants
 # These instructions should help you set up your project successfully.

 ## About Laravel